 It is not as simple as that.
 In fact, it is often essential fatty acid deficiency (EFAD) that is contributing to the problems, therefore upping the omega supplements is a must, and we are wise to start there in our recommendations.

 Four more things will contribute to acne, and if we can improve this at any level, we are also going to have a positive effect on acne.

 3. Inter-follicular epidermal Hyperproliferation

 The inter-follicular epidermal hyperproliferation can be a problem because what we are going to get is blocking of the follicle.

 If the corneocyte compaction down the hair follicle is incorrect, we are going to get a blocking at the top, so if we can regulate corneocyte compaction and prevent that compaction from going wrong, or improve the compaction process, we are going to have positive results as we are preventing ‘plugging.’

-Ensuring that the skin care that we are providing our clients contains all the ingredients in place to help regulate the keratinocyte life cycle will help in the treatment of the acne.
-One key benefit being the control of inflammation.
+Ensuring that the skincare that we are providing our clients contains all the ingredients in place to help regulate the keratinocyte life cycle will help in the treatment of acne.
+One key benefit is the control of inflammation.

 4. Changes in the lipid content or the lipid composition